 The first step in creating an animation is to add a clip.
 A clip is created from the node selected in the Tour Browser.
 Pano2VR has two types of clips.
 A normal clip is added to a sequence and exported or used in the Animation output.
 The Fly In and Video Panorama clips run in the background and are not exported or used in the Animation output, nor are they added to a sequence.

 Click the Add/Duplicate Clip button in the animation panel (green plus) in the top, left corner of the Editor or double-click in the timeline if it’s the first clip.

 Give the clip a Title.
 Or just click, OK, to accept the default title, in the Enter Clip Title dialog.

-Click and hold the Add/Duplicate Clip button to add a Fly In clip for the current node or to duplicate the current clip.
+Click and hold the Add/Duplicate Clip button to add a clip, a Fly In clip for the current node or to duplicate the current clip.